Alleemccoy/best-books-back-end/README.md

 ## Getting Started

 1. Clone down our repo
+2. Create .env file and put `PORT=5000`
-2. Run command `npm i` to install the dependencies
+3. Run command `npm i` to install the dependencies
-3. Run command `npm start` to start the application
+4. Run command `npm start` to start the application

 ## Architecture